aleph-im/pyaleph/deployment/docker-build/README.md

-# PyAleph Docker (Beta)
+# Aleph Core Channel Node (CCN) Docker (Beta)

-This directory contains the `Dockerfile` to build and run PyAleph in production.
+This directory contains the `Dockerfile` to build and run the CCN in production, as well as a Docker Compose file for use during development.

 ## Build the Docker image